calmjs/calmjs.parse/README.rst

       foo: "bar"
     }

-Further details and example usage can be consulted from the documetation in the module docstrings.
+Further details and example usage can be consulted from the various docstrings found within the module.

 Troubleshooting